Michael-Cowie/Notes/Web/Docker/volumes.md

 ![](../images/docker_named_volumes_2.png)

 The volume has now been populated from the container initialization.
 Inside the `mysql_data` volume we can also see the `my_database` folder.
 Additionally, when we use the Volume from the flag `-v mysql_data:/var/lib/mysql` we can compare to volume to the container folder structure.

-When we use a volume, we are mounting the directory inside the container to the volume.
-This means that the container is no longer referencing a directory inside the container, but rather, it is now "mounted" and referring to the volume.
-This means any changes the container does inside of `/var/lib/mysql` will be making changes inside the volume, hence, when we initialized the MySQL server and the directory was populated with files, it is reflected inside the volume.
+**When we use a volume, we are mounting the volume to the directory inside the container**.
+This means that the container is no longer referencing a directory inside the container, but rather, it is now mounted and pointing to the volume.
+This means any changes the container does inside of `/var/lib/mysql` will be making changes inside the volume, **hence, when we initialized the MySQL server and the directory was populated with files, it is reflected inside the volume**.

 ![](../images/docker_named_volumes_5.png)